ctwillie/expo-server-sdk-php/README.md

 use ExpoSDK\ExpoMessage;

 /**
- * Create messages manually or
+ * Create messages fluently and/or pass attributes to the constructor */
- */
 $message = (new ExpoMessage([
     'title' => 'initial title',
     'body' => 'initial body',
-    // other Expo message properties
 ]))
     ->setTitle('This title overrides initial title')
     ->setBody('This notification body overrides initial body')